What should I do if I am stopped?

 *MPH = Miles Per Hour

 What if I call 911 accidentally?

-Speak to the police dispatcher and just explain what happen and that it was a mistake.
+Speak to the police dispatcher and just explain what happened and that it was a mistake.
 There is no fine or punishment for accidental calls.
-A officer will always be sent to physically check to make sure everything is Ok.
+An officer will always be sent to physically check to confirm everything is OK.

-Should I bring a speeding ticket to the police station?
+Should I bring a civil motor vehicle citation to the police station?

-No!
-There are two options after you receive a speeding ticket:
+No. There are two options after you receive a civil motor vehicle citation:

-1. Mail in the fine to the registry with the provided envalope
+1. Mail in the fine to the registry with the provided envelope

 2. Mail in the citation and request a hearing to contest the ticket

 Can I have the Maynard Police Department tow a vehicle from my property?

 The Maynard Police Department does not have the authority to tow a vehicle from private property.
 If you wish to tow a car off the property you own or control, you must follow Massachusetts General Law chapter 266 section 120D.
 A copy of that section and the required form are available on our forms page.